-Family Courts Fail Our Children
+Family Courts Sometimes Fail Our Children

-National Family Court Awareness month is in November, but we need this awareness all year long.
-Our family courts and judges have failed us, protective mothers, by giving our child to an abuser and disbelieving us victims of domestic violence.
+National Family Court Awareness Month is in November, but we need this awareness all year long.
+Too often, our family courts and judges have failed us, protective mothers, by giving our child to an abuser and disbelieving us victims of domestic violence.
 Judges need to know what has been happening in the community they serve, as they only get to see what the high-powered, savvy attorneys allow them to see as evidence in court trials and hearings.
 So much of the truth is being missed.
 In more cases than we want to note, there’s been a total failure of a system to protect children and victims of DV.
 (Read my story here.)

 The Fact: Family Court Is Used as a Weapon Against Us

 Abusers routinely use family court as a weapon to punish their exes.
 This secondary abuse campaign needs to be known, prevented, and screened out in probation/mediation—in multiple steps before trials and hearings.
 The family court system has become a sword and not a place for fairness, justice, or child safety.
-It’s appalling that courts are unable to detect who the high conflict party is, often lumping the victim into the mix.
+It’s appalling that courts are unable to detect who the high-conflict party is, often lumping the victim into the mix.
 We need to raise awareness for all the mothers who have lost custody battles and for the children who get caught in the crossfire.
 (Read more about these common failures.)

 What’s Worse?
-The Child Support Battle
+(The Child Support Battle)

 Expensive attorneys have perpetuated this problem and need to be held accountable, too.
 Most of the time, these abusers just want to get off the hook of paying child support.
 Even worse is when they seek revenge by attempting to make the other parent pay them child support.
 Abusers do this by attempting to win full custody.
 Sadly, many times, this trick works!
 It’s happening every day across America.
 It’s a dirty tactic, and it needs to not only be stopped but prevented!